kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 Recall that end users cannot usually observe component logs or access metrics.
 -->

-For a single pod this is visible from inside the container, without access to node logs or metrics.
+For a single pod, this is visible from inside the container, without access to node logs or metrics.
 Read the value and compare it with the container's own cgroup files: a working setup gives the same set in `assigned.cpuset` as in `cpuset.cpus`, and in `assigned.memset` as in `cpuset.mems`.
 An empty value for a container that does hold exclusive CPUs or assigned memory means the node is not serving the feature — see [Troubleshooting](#troubleshooting).

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?